scfrederic/from-sponline-to-sp2019/README.md

 ```

 ## 5. Add the solution to the SharePoint 2019 App Catalog
-Now that the solution is packaged, you can add it to SharePoint
+Now that the solution is packaged, you can add it to SharePoint.

 ### 5.1 Add the dependencies
 Several .js and .json files have been generated into the **"\temp\deploy"** folder of your computer.
 Please **drag & drop them into the CDN library of your app catalog** (this library was created at step 2).